 Lesson 2 — How AI Predicts the Next Word

-In Lesson 1 you picked the most plausible next word.
-Now look closer at how you knew which word was plausible — because the same idea is the engine inside every AI assistant.
+In Lesson 1 you selected the most plausible next word.
+This lesson examines how you determined which word was plausible — because the same principle is the mechanism underlying every AI assistant.

 This activity needs JavaScript enabled.
 The lesson below still covers everything.

-The word stayed the same — "reached for the ___" — but your best guess flipped the moment the sentence told you who was reaching.
+The phrase remained the same — "reached for the ___" — but your prediction changed as soon as the sentence specified who was reaching.
 A chef reaches for salt; a judge reaches for a gavel.
-You did not compute the most common word in all of English.
-You computed the most likely word given the words already in front of you.
+You did not select the most frequent word in English overall; you selected the most likely word given the preceding context.

 This activity needs JavaScript enabled.
 The lesson below still covers everything.